vicesalles/mobile-flashcards/README.md

 ## WHAT

-This is a flashcard Android App that allows the user creating as much flashcards as he wants about as much topics as he wants.
+This is a flashcard React Native App for Android that allows the user creating as much flashcards as he wants about as much topics as he wants.
+Redux is used for managing the State

 ## HOW